gabber235/TypeWriter/README.md

 - Create custom player interactions, including quests and NPC chat, branching story, and more...
 - Create cinematic sequences with camera movements, dialogue, animated NPCs, and more...
+- Create NPC's with intelligent behaviour, that can walk around your world, change their appearance and visibility, and more...
 - Configure interactions using a custom written visual interface
-- Extend the plugin using adapters
+- Extend the plugin using adapters to integrate Typewriter with your custom plugins
-  - [Pre-made adapters](https://docs.typewritermc.com/docs/adapters#pre-made-adapters) available for popular plugins
-  - Custom adapters can be made by developers

 ## Getting started